sigmod/sqlpp/document.md

                    WHERE m.authorId = u.id
     );

+## <a id="Union_all">UNION ALL
+UNION ALL can be used to combine two input streams.
+Similar to SQL, there is no ordering guarantee on the output stream.
+However, different from SQL, SQL++ does not inspect what the data looks like on each input stream and allows heterogenity on the output stream and does not enforce schema change on any input streams.
+The following query is an example:

+    SELECT u.name AS uname
+    FROM GleambookUsers u
+    WHERE u.id = 2
+    UNION ALL
+    SELECT VALUE m.message
+    FROM GleambookMessages m
+    WHERE authorId=2;

+This query returns:

+    [
+      " like t-mobile its platform is mind-blowing"
+      " like samsung the plan is amazing"
+      { "uname": "IsbelDull" }
+    ]

+##### Example

 ## <a id="Subqueries">Subqueries
 In SQL++, an arbitrary subquery can appear anywhere that an expression can appear.